-Continuous Compliance Methods Summarized from Table 3, 6, and 7 of 40 CFR 63, Subpart JJJJJJ Pollutant or Work Practice Standard Monitoring or Equipment Requirement Meet these operating limits except during periods of start-up and shut-down Hg Dry Scrubber or Carbon Injection Sorbent Injection Rate OR Carbon Injection Rate Maintain the 30-day rolling average sorbent injection rate OR The activated carbon injection rate at or above the minimum sorbent injection rate or minimum activated carbon injection rate as defined in §63.11237.
+Continuous Compliance Methods Summarized from Table 3, 6, and 7 of 40 CFR 63, Subpart JJJJJJ Pollutant or Work Practice Standard Air Pollution Monitoring or Equipment Meet these operating limits except during periods of startup and shutdown Hg Dry Scrubber or Carbon Injection Carbon Injection Rate Maintain the 30-day rolling average sorbent injection rate OR The activated carbon injection rate at or above the minimum sorbent injection rate or minimum activated carbon injection rate as defined in §63.11237.
 When the boiler operates at lower loads, multiply the sorbent or activated carbon injection rate by the load fraction.
-00 NA NA CEMS) If using CO CEMS and Oxygen CEMS (Not required to perform Maintain the 30-day rolling Oxygen level at or above the lowest 1-hr average Oxygen level measured during the most recent CO performance stack test.
-The CEMS must be installed, operated, evaluated, and maintained according to Performance Specifications 3 and 4, 4A, or 4B PM, HG, CO Apply to EPA for approval of alternative monitoring §63.8(f).
+CO NA analyzer system (If not using CO and Oxygen CEMS) If using CO CEMS and Oxygen CEMS (Not required to perform Maintain the 30-day rolling Oxygen level at or above the lowest 1-hr average Oxygen level measured during the most recent CO performance stack test.
+The CEMS must be installed, operated, evaluated, and maintained according to Performance Specifications 3 and 4, 4A, or 4B PM, HG, CO alternative monitoring §63.8(f).
 Alternative Monitoring Parameters OR Alternative Operating Limits

-Continuous Compliance Methods Summarized from Table 3, 6, and 7 of 40 CFR 63, Subpart JJJJJJ Pollutant or Work Practice Standard Monitoring or Equipment Requirement Meet these operating limits except during periods of start-up and shut-down If Boiler Compliance is Demonstrated by Fuel Analysis: Mercury content of fuel type or fuel mixture (annual average) Maintain such that mercury emission rate is less than the applicable emission limit for mercury.
-Hg Fuel analysis and rate calculation required prior to burning any new fuel type.
+Continuous Compliance Methods Summarized from Table 3, 6, and 7 of 40 CFR 63, Subpart JJJJJJ Practice Monitoring or Equipment Requirement Meet these operating limits except during periods of startup and shutdown If Boiler Co If Boiler Compliance is Demonstrated by Fuel Analysis: Hg Mercury content of fuel type or fuel mixture (annual average) Maintain such that mercury emission rate is less than the applicable emission limit for mercury.
+Fuel analysis and rate calculation required prior to burning any new fuel type.
 Stack test required within 60 days of burning new fuel if fuel analysis and calculation result in emissions higher than applicable limit.
 PM None (except a wet scrubber) Fuel sulfur content New or reconstructed oil-fired boilers - Combust only oil that contains no more than 0.50 weight percent sulfur or a mixture of 0.50 weight percent sulfur oil with other fuels not subject to a PM emission limit under Subpart JJJJJJ and do not use a post-combustion technology (except a wet scrubber) to reduce PM or sulfur dioxide emissions.